zzws524/Paper_AI_For_Nursing/README.md

 ## Contributors
-Qinli (秦丽) is the major contributor of this paper.
-All the conceptual work and analysis was done by Qinli.
+Li Qin (秦丽) is the major contributor of this paper.
+All the conceptual work and analysis was done by Li Qin.

 Ziwen helped with the code development.